-The ambition of my team is to gain detailed insight in the neural circuitry that mediates the formation and retrieval of stable, long-lasting associative memories
+The goal of my team is to gain mechanistic insight into the neural circuitry, cells and molecules that support the retention and retrieval of persistent associative memories.

 During learning, cellular and molecular changes take place that need to be stabilized in order for memory to be formed, stored and accurately retrieved.
 Collectively, the stable changes that support memory are called an engram.
 Although the neurobiological mechanisms that support the initial encoding and retrieval of learned associations received much attention, the processes that underlie the stabilization of new memories (days old) into persistent remote memories (several weeks old) are poorly understood.
 Research by my team and others points to an important role of the cortex in expression of remote memories.
 However, little is known about the time-dependent functional contribution of the different neuronal sub-types in the cortex and their molecular adaptations.
 Our ambition is to functionally dissect the temporal, cellular and molecular organization of long-lasting associative memory in cortical circuitry.
 We specifically focus on memory encoding and retrieval at the level of neuronal ensembles/engram cells.

 To study this, we make use of mouse models of drug addiction (e.g. self-administration, conditioned place preference) and conditioned-fear.
 These models have in common that they produce stable memories that can persist for the life-time of the animal.

 To functionally dissect neuronal circuitries involved in persistent memory formation and retrieval, we make use of transgenic mouse lines and viral vector approaches.
 In particular, optogenetics and DREADD technology is used to selectively intervene with the activity of genetically-defined neuronal subpopulations in specific brain regions of awake behaving animals.
 We also use these tools to connect molecular and cellular plasticity to behaviour.

-Memories related to drug self-administration/relapse are studied in collaboration with Taco de Vries.
+Within the CNCR, memories related to drugs of abuse are studied in collaboration with Taco de Vries.
 Adaptations at the level of the proteome and synapse physiology are examined in collaboration with Priyanka Rao-Ruiz and Huib Mansvelder, respectively